fal-ai/dbt-cloud-action/README.md

 ### Optional
 - `cause` - Cause message to use (Default=`"Triggered by a GitHub Action"`)
 - `git_sha` - The git SHA (e.g. commit) to checkout before running dbt Cloud Job.
 This refers to the state your repository is when running. ([dbt API docs](https://docs.getdbt.com/dbt-cloud/api-v2#tag/Jobs/operation/triggerRun))
+- `git_branch` - The git branch to check out before running this job
 - `schema_override` - Override the destination schema in the configured target for this job.
 - `target_name_override` - Override the `target.name` context variable used when running this job
 - `interval` - The interval between polls in seconds (Default=`30`)